felias-fogg/dw-link/docs/manual.md

 With respect to the debugWIRE protocol there are basically three states your MCU could be in:

 1. The **normal** **state** in which the DWEN (debugWIRE enable) [fuse](https://microchipdeveloper.com/8avr:avrfuses) is disabled.
 In this state, you can use ISP programming to change fuses and to upload programs.
 By enabling the DWEN fuse, one reaches the **transitional** **state**.
 2. The **transitional** **state** is the state in which the DWEN fuse is enabled.
-In this state, you could use ISP programming to disable the DWEN fuse again, in order to reach the **normal state**.
+In this state, you could use ISP programming to disable the DWEN fuse again, to reach the **normal state**.
 By *power-cycling* (switching the target system off and on again), one reaches the **debugWIRE** **state**.
 3. The **debugWIRE** **state** is the state in which you can use the debugger to control the target system.
 If you want to return to the **normal** **state**, a particular debugWIRE command leads to a transition to the **transitional  state**, from which one can reach the **normal state** using ordinary ISP programming.

 The hardware debugger will take care of bringing you from *normal* state to *debugWIRE* state when you connect to the target by using the `target remote` command or when using the ```monitor dwire +``` command.
 The system LED will flash in a particular pattern, which signals that you should power-cycle the target.
 Alternatively, if the target is powered by the hardware debugger, it will power-cycle automatically.
 The transition from *debugWIRE* state to *normal* state will take place when you terminate GDB.
 It can also be achieved by the GDB command ```monitor dwire -```.
-If things seemed to have not worked out, you can simply reconnect the target to the hardware debugger and issue `monitor dwire -` again.
+If things seem to have not worked out, you can simply reconnect the target to the hardware debugger and issue `monitor dwire -` again.

 Since Version 3.4.0, you can disable the automatic switching to and from debugWIRE state by connection pin D3 to ground.
 On the dw-link probe, you can set a jumper.
 If the automatism is disabled, only the `monitor wire` commands change the state.